 The Wailers and the World's Fair

-Meanwhile, back in the fall of 1961 O'Day and the Wailers were drawing great crowds to the Castle and it dawned on them that -- with additional hordes of visitors expected to descend on the area in a few months for the opening of the 1962 World's Fair -- a few additional bucks might be also made by producing a record that would serve as memento.
-And so, the DJ hauled recording gear down there, rolled the tapes, and before long the Fabulous Wailers At The Castle LP was in area record shop racks.
+Meanwhile, back in the fall of 1961 O'Day and the Wailers were drawing great crowds to the Castle and it dawned on them that -- with additional hordes of visitors expected to descend on the area in a few months for the opening of the 1962 Seattle World's Fair -- a few additional bucks might be also made by producing a record that would serve as memento.
+And so, the DJ hauled recording gear down there, rolled the tapes, and before long the Fabulous Wailers at the Castle LP was in area record-shop racks.

 O'Day's liner notes included this direct pitch: